-- [C-1-1] MUST support both OpenGL ES 1.0 and 2.0, as embodied and detailed in the Android SDK documentation . - [SR] are STRONGLY RECOMMENDED to support OpenGL ES 3.0. - SHOULD support OpenGL ES 3.1 or 3.2.
+- [C-1-1] MUST support both OpenGL ES 1.1 and 2.0, as embodied and detailed in the Android SDK documentation. - [SR] are STRONGLY RECOMMENDED to support OpenGL ES 3.1. - SHOULD support OpenGL ES 3.2.

 If device implementations support any of the OpenGL ES versions, they: